tyvren/hyprnosis/README.md

 - Follow the script's interactive prompts (e.g GPU driver selection and fan detection)

 The script installs all required packages and applies the Hyprnosis configuration

-After Script Completes

-You will have a fully pre-configured Hyprland environment

-Configured Waybar, Wofi, Ghostty, NVIM, and some additonal gaming features :)